 Autism Spectrum Disorder (ASD) is a developmental and neurological disorder that affects how a person perceives, socializes, communicates and behaves.
 The term “spectrum” is used because patients can have a wide range of symptoms that begin in early childhood and may last through adulthood.
 There is no cure for ASD, but treatment can be effective in managing symptoms, including difficulty communicating with others and repetitive behaviors.
-Patients with ASD do not have physical characteristics that differentiate them from others, but typically have distant or awkward social behaviors that may make interaction more difficult.
+Patients with ASD do not have physical characteristics that differentiate them from others, but typically have distant or awkward social behaviors that may make the interaction more difficult.

 There is no single known cause for ASD, but most researchers believe that genetic mutations, possibly inherited, are the primary reason for children to develop ASD.
-Infants born extremely preterm (prior to 26 weeks gestation) and those with disorders such as fragile X syndrome and Rett syndrome are at increased the risk of developing ASD.
+Infants born extremely preterm (prior to 26 weeks gestation) and those with disorders such as fragile X syndrome and Rett syndrome are at increased risk of developing ASD.
 Children are screened at well visits with their primary provider beginning at 9 months and continue until 2-3 years old.

-Begin slowly with visual inspection and progress through assessment as child begins cooperating.
+Begin slowly with visual inspection and progress through assessment as the child begins cooperating.
 Fast movements can cause anxiety and fear.
 Avoid anxiety as much as possible.
 Note any repetitive behaviors.